Full-text data (Brian - Live)

 or create your own custom analyzer :

-Learn more about the builtin analyzers and how to define your own with custom tokenizers and token filters.
+Learn more about the builtin analyzersarrow-up-right and how to define your ownarrow-up-right with custom tokenizersarrow-up-right and token filters.arrow-up-right

 Querying: MATCH Predicate & Scoring